sdr-enthusiasts/docker-multifeeder/README.md

 #### `MLAT_CONFIG` syntax

 This variable allows you to configure outgoing MLAT connections and allows you optionally to define a port where MLAT returned results are made available.
-The variable takes a semicolon (`;`) separated list of `mlatserver,mlatserver_port[,results_port[,extra_params_1]]`, where:
+The variable takes a semicolon (`;`) separated list of `mlatserver,mlatserver_port[,results_port[,extra_params]]`, where:

 * `mlat_server` is a hostname or IP address of the MLAT server
 * `mlat_port` is the TCP or UDP port number of the MLAT server